 - Search your vehicle: Generally speaking, the police may only search your car during a traffic stop if they have probable cause to believe you are armed or in possession of contraband, such as drugs.
 According to a recent Supreme Court ruling, the passenger compartment of your vehicle may only be searched if you were within reaching distance of it at the time of the search, or if the police have a reason to believe that the vehicle contains evidence related to the arrested offense.

-If you have been arrested following a search and believe that the police have violated your rights, contact the knowledgeable Mesa criminal defense lawyers at Naegle Law Firm today.
+If you have been arrested following a search and believe that the police have violated your rights, contact the knowledgeable Mesa criminal defense lawyers at Naegle & Crider Criminal Defense Attorneys today.
 Our team of aggressive advocates can examine the circumstances surrounding your arrest and determine if an unlawful or seizure occurred.